 - Working Tax Credit 4-week run on (the payment you get when you stop qualifying for Working Tax Credit)

-- they’re looked after by a local council;
+- they are looked after by a local council;

-- they have a current statement of special education needs (SEN) or an education health and care plan;
+- they have a current education health and care plan;

 - they get Disability Living Allowance; or

-- they’ve left care under a special guardianship order, child arrangements order or residence order.
+- they have left care under a special guardianship order, child arrangements order or residence order.

 How to apply